-- The Title field contains the text that is (normally) used as the heading 1 (H1) tag at the top of any page or post.
-Change this to change the title of the page.
+- Generally, the Title field contains the text used as the heading 1 (H1) tag at the top of any page or post.
+Change the title of the page here.

-A side note – a web designer could have installed a page editor plugin that looks completely different to the image above.
-You’ll need to find out what page editor is used.
+A side note – a page editor will make the page look entirely different from the image above.
+You’ll need to know which page editor you’re using.

 What’s the difference?
 URL, permalink or slug?

-A URL is the full domain name, parent category and name of the page.
-You’ll see the URL in a browser address bar, they change as you move through a website.
+A URL is the entire domain name, parent category and name of the page.
+You’ll see the URL in a browser address bar; they change as you move through a website.

 The URL for this very post is https://kaydee.net/blog/edit-page-name-wordpress/